($804) Cost to ship a car from Grand Rapids, MI to Columbia, SC

 Transport method

-When shipping your car from Grand Rapids to Columbia, you can choose between open, enclosed, or top-loaded transport.
-The right option depends on your budget and vehicle type.
+You have a few different options for shipping your car from Grand Rapids to Columbia, including open, enclosed, and top-loaded transport.
+The method you should choose depends on your specific needs.

 Vehicle size and type